 206.9 – (0.67 x Age)

-All that said, no matter which heart rate equation people use, I am still of the opinion that personal trainers don’t need to bother with any of them for the majority of their clients.
-I say this because I feel better alternatives include using the Talk Test and RPE scale (Borg Scale).
-These other methods require no math also work much better for people who are taking medications for high blood pressure/heart disease, many of which are likely the clients of personal trainers.
+I feel better alternatives to hear rate equations include the Talk Test and RPE scale (Borg Scale).
+These other methods require no math also work much better with those who are taking medications for high blood pressure/heart disease, many of which are likely to be the clients of personal trainers.